Grow Guide for Edible Fig Trees – Fig Ficus Carica

 Celeste fig trees produce fruits on small trees that rarely get more than 7-10 feet tall.
 Celeste fig trees do well in containers, and they often fruit in their first year.

 Brown Turkey fig trees are the most widely grown cultivar among backyard gardeners.
 They can become large trees, up to 30 feet tall and across.
 The turkey fig trees produce medium sized fig fruits and sometimes a small breba crop.
-Brown Turkeys are among the most cold hardy of all fig varieties, adaptable in zones 6-10, and even zone 5 with protection.
+Brown Turkeys are among the most cold hardy of all fig varieties, adaptable in zones 7-9, and even zone 6 with winter protection.

 Chicago Hardy fig tree is the premier choice for fig growers up north.
 This cold-hardy fig can grow all the way into zone 5.
 It stays small and compact and can be grown in containers.
 The Chicago fig tree produces bushels of fresh fig fruit!